To read more about available courses, select from the list below or scroll to find the full list.

 What Now?
 Why Are We Here: Finding Purpose and Meaning in Education (Codes Forthcoming)

 The aims of education in general - and the purpose of college in particular - often remain invisible to and unexamined by students and faculty.
-This seminar will examine the multiple functions and purposes college serves - from credentialing to career preparation to finding meaning and purpose in one's life.
-We will examine current critiques of higher ed as well as research on emerging identities during young adulthood.
-Students will examine scholarship on teaching and learning (SoTL) with a particular focus on emerging trends in progressive education such as self-authorship, integrative learning, experiential learning, growth mindset, and digital innovation.
-Students will explore theories of identity and emerging adulthood development - including racial identity development.
+This seminar will examine the multiple functions and purposes education serves - from credentialing to career preparation to finding meaning and purpose in one's life.
+Students will examine the current scholarship on teaching and learning (SoTL) with a particular focus on emerging trends in progressive education such as self-authorship, integrative learning, experiential learning, growth mindset, and digital innovation.
 Students will analyze divergent philosophies of education and then develop and articulate their own educational philosophy and statement of purpose.
 Ethical issues and inequities in educational opportunities will be explored.
 Students will engage in a service-learning experience focused on development of an initiative aimed at changing campus culture to create a more inclusive and equitable campus community.
 Part of the What Now? network of first-year seminars.

 David Malone, Ph.D., (Duke University) is a Professor of the Practice of Education.
 His research and teaching interests are in educational psychology, school psychology, student-centered approaches to teaching and learning, experiential and service-learning, innovative educational approaches in higher education.

 What Now?
-What We Owe to Each Other (CZ, EI)
+Introduction to Critical Animal Studies (CZ, SS, EI)

 WRITING 89S / ETHICS 89S